dev-stan/ruby-ffmpeg/README.md

 Make sure you have Ruby installed, minimum version is `3.1.2` An `.env` file with your `OPEANAI_API_KEY` variable is required.

-To run the script simply run 'app.rb'
+To run the script simply run `app.rb`